-Another way of characterization of contemplative education is that it aims to open the eyes of the body as well as the eye of mind where its rational counterpart is limited to the eyes of the body only.
-For rational education, an object A and an object B always remain two different objects where for contemplative education, an object A and an object B are outwardly two objects A and B, but inwardly one as their ultimate cause or reality is the same.
+Another way of characterizing contemplative education is that it aims to open the eyes of the body as well as the eye of mind, where its rational counterpart is limited to the eyes of the body only.
+For rational education, an object A and an object B always remain two different objects, where for contemplative education, an object A and an object B are outwardly two objects, but inwardly one as their ultimate cause or reality is the same.